pbchaves-art/PR0FYLER/README.md

 # PR0FYLER – GeneMapper Electropherogram Exporter

 ### Version 1.05

 ## Overview

-PR0FYLER is an automated tool designed to streamline the export of electropherogram plots from Applied Biosystems GeneMapper.
-It simplifies the workflow used in forensic DNA laboratories by collecting user credentials, locating the GeneMapper executable, running the export process, and organizing the generated files.
+PR0FYLER is a Windows batch tool designed to automate the export of electropherogram plots from Applied Biosystems GeneMapper.
+It streamlines workflows in forensic DNA laboratories by collecting the required login information, closing existing GeneMapper instances, locating the GeneMapper executable, processing one or more projects, and organizing the exported files.

-The current version has been tested on GeneMapper ID-X 1.6 (both Client and Full installations).
+The current version has been tested with GeneMapper ID-X 1.6 in both Client and Full installations.

 ---

 ## Key Features

-- Secure input for username and password
+- Hidden password entry through PowerShell
+- Support for exporting multiple projects in a single run
+- Automatic attempt to close running GeneMapper instances
+- Three-second waiting period after closing GeneMapper
-- Automatic detection of GeneMapper installation
+- Automatic search for GeneMapper in common Applied Biosystems installation directories
-- Smart search across system drives
+- Search across connected file-system drives
-- Manual fallback option for specifying the installation directory
+- Manual fallback for specifying the full GeneMapper executable path
+- Support for Windows PowerShell and manually specified PowerShell 7 installations
+- Automatic detection of the Windows Desktop folder
-- Automatic creation of a project-based export folder on the Desktop
+- Automatic creation of a separate export folder for each project
-- Automated execution of GeneMapper with command-line parameters
+- Automated execution of GeneMapper using command-line parameters
-- Log file generation for audit and troubleshooting
+- Separate execution log for each project
+- Verification that PDF files were generated
-- Compatible with multiple GeneMapper versions and directory structures
+- Support for different GeneMapper executable names and installation directories
-- Exports multiple projects at a time

 ---

-## Quick guide
+## Quick Guide

-- Download PR0FYLER.bat
+1. Download **PR0FYLER.bat**.
-- Open and run it
+2. Make sure the correct Default Database is configured in GeneMapper.
+3. Save any work currently open in GeneMapper.
+4. Run **PR0FYLER.bat**.
-- Enter your GeneMapper credentials (username and password)
+5. Enter your GeneMapper username and password.
-- Enter the GeneMapper project ID that contains the profiles to be exported to PDF
+6. Enter one or more GeneMapper project names.
+Separate multiple project names with commas.
+7. Wait for PR0FYLER to complete the export.
-- Find the folder containing the exported PDF files on your Desktop
+8. Find the project folders containing the exported PDF and log files on your Desktop.

 ---